 On Foot or by Bike

 The entrance to the GNA is about 1.2 miles from Sykes Student Union, a leisurely 20-minute walk or a 7-minute bike ride away.
-Use your own bicycle or join WCU’s Zagster Bikeshare program to have access to one of 15 Cruiser bikes.
+Use your own bicycle to see the GNA.

 The WCU All Stops Shuttle Bus will take you to R Lot, if you let the driver know that you want to go there.
 And the Q Lot Express stops in Q Lot (naturally), about 300 yards from the main entrance to the GNA.